securegns/notes/threat_modeling.md

 1. Have we looked for each of the STRIDE threats?
 2. Have we looked at each element of the diagram?
 3. Have we looked at each data flow in the diagram?
+##### Validating Threats
+1. Have we written down or fi led a bug for each threat?
+2. Is there a proposed/planned/implemented way to address each threat?
+3. Do we have a test case per threat?
+4. Has the software passed the test?